mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/getting-started.md

 That's why we never start from an empty website and begin with greating fixtures to build the page structure, the menus, the routing and page template structure (ie: zone and blocks).

-As this is u need to understand how PrestaCMS works before building your data, we suggest you to follow next section of this guide before [coding your fixtures][9].
+As this is you need to understand how PrestaCMS works before building your data, we suggest you to follow next section of this guide before [coding your fixtures][9].

 ---